open-source-tabletop/cadence-wargame-system/collections/_modules/squadrons.md

 [View the Squadrons Github Project](https://github.com/open-source-tabletop/squadrons)

 ## Playing Squadrons

 Squadrons uses the **Cadence Wargame System** core rules, which can be found at [Cadence.Games](https://cadence.games).

-Each model in Squadrons represents a single ship of fighter or bomber scale referred to throughout as **ships**.
+Each model in Squadrons represents a single ship of fighter or bomber scale referred to throughout as **ships**, all ships count as having the **Vehicle** special rule.
 You may use any models you find appropriate so long as the scale and bases are consistent between players, though 1/270 scale is recommended.

 Squadrons is best played on a **3ft x 3ft** or similar sized area and each game lasts for **4 rounds**.

 ### Ship Movement

-#### Move Actions

 Each time you activate one of your ships you must always take a Move action, though you may still choose when to perform this action.
-When you perform this action you must also move the maximum distance allowed and must moved in a straight line directly forward.
-When making a Move action you may add 1 pivot of up to 45 degrees at any point during your movement.
+When you perform this action or and Advance action you must also move the maximum distance allowed and may only make 1 pivot per action.

-#### Advance Actions

-When you make an Advance action you follow the same rules as above for making a Move action.
-Alternatively you may instead move 2 inches forward and pivot your ship exactly 180 degrees.
+When you make an Advance action you may instead move 2 inches forward and pivot your ship exactly 180 degrees.

-#### Moving over Bases

 You may move over the bases of any friendly or enemy ships during your movement so long as you have sufficient movement to complete the move without the bases overlapping.
 If you do not have sufficient movement your ship stops before passing over the enemy base and your activation ends.